CultivateHQ/cultivateHQ.com/source/posts/2018-11-15-elixir-nested-modules-imports-and-aliases.html.md

 The sugar has given us the automatic "namespacing" of `Nested` and the implicit alias of `Nesting.Nested` to `Nested` within the rest of the module.

 This is all [documented](https://hexdocs.pm/elixir/Kernel.html#defmodule/2).
-It is also the extent of the sugar; this below does not compile.
+It is also the extent of the sugar: the code below does not compile.

 ```elixir